 With new products, come new questions.
 And “What’s the potency?” is a great one to start with.
 If it’s your first time trying these new products, there can be a lot to learn.
-Read on to learn the max amount of THC and CBD that can legally be included within edibles, extracts (concentrates) and topicals and the key differences between legal vs. illegal cannabis.
+Read on to learn the max amount of THC and CBD that can legally be included within edibles, extracts (concentrates) and topicals, and the key differences between legal and illegal cannabis.

 That depends on the product.
 Each product may have different amounts of THC and CBD.
 Check the descriptions on OCS.ca and the product labels carefully before consuming.
 Learn more about the potential effects of cannabis here.

 With these new cannabis products, there are limits set by the federal Cannabis Act for how much THC can be in cannabis products.

 Including soft chews, chocolate, cookies, beverages, tea bags and more

 Each package of edibles may contain a maximum of 10 mg of THC.
 There is no limit to how much CBD can be in edibles.
 The amount of THC in each piece depends on how many pieces are in a package.

 Including vape cartridges, disposable vape pens, hash, resin and more

 Concentrates may contain a maximum of 1,000 mg of THC per package.
 There is no limit to how much CBD can be in concentrates.

 Including creams, lotions, face washes, bath bombs and more

 Topicals may contain a maximum of 1,000 mg of THC per package.
 There is no limit to how much CBD can be in topicals.